Try Praising.ai free

 Neutral mentions

-Monitor for context — Neutral mentions can become positive or negative based on your response.
+Watch for context — Neutral posts can turn good or bad based on what you do next.

 Advanced monitoring techniques